doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/best-practice.rst

 * If the script is run in the foreground, then command-line option '-m' may be helpful by showing the current file name and the number of variables (done/selected) on a status line .
-* Have a look at the human readable QA results in directory ``QA_RESULTS/check_logs/Summary/experiment-name.``
+* Have a look at the QA results in directory ``QA_RESULTS/check_logs/Annotationi/experiment-name.json`` .
 * Manual termination of a session: if an immediate break is required, please inquire the process-id (pid), e.g. by ps -ef, and execute the command 'kill -TERM pid'.
-This will close the current session neatly leaving no remnants and ready for resumption.
+This will close the current session neatly leaving no remnants and being ready for resumption.